TheAudioverse/The-Ultimate-Oscillator-Generator/README.md

 # The Ultimate Oscillator Generator

 This is my first large scale javascript project.
-This will not go over how to use The Ultimate Oscillator Generator, the manual is found in the program.
+This will not go over how to use The Ultimate Oscillator Generator; the manual is found in the program.
 This will go over the story of its creation.